tpm2-software/tpm2-tools/man/common/authorizations.md

   * str: - Used to indicate it is a raw string.
 Useful for escaping a password that starts with the "hex:" prefix.
   * hex: - Used when specifying a password in hex string format.
+  * file: - Used when specifying a password stored in a file.
+Useful to prevent leaking the password to UNIX utilities (such as ps).

 ## HMAC